 - Apple cider vinegar or any vinegar.
 Dilute with water and gargle.
 Vinegar is supposed to be able to break down the stones because of its acidic content.

 - Cotton swab or finger.
 If you can see the tonsil stone, you may be able to remove it by gently pressing on the tonsil with a cotton swab.
-Do this very carefully as it may cause additional infection if done aggressively or if the stone’s larger.
+Do this very carefully as it may cause gagging or cause additional infection if done aggressively or if the stone’s larger.
 Gargle with salt water immediately after you remove a tonsil stone this way.
 You shouldn’t do this unless the stone is easy to reach and small.

 - Coughing.
-Depending on the size of the stone, coughing could to dislodge a stone in some cases.
+Depending on the size of the stone, coughing could help to dislodge a stone in some cases.